 What does it take for an OpenAI bot to best Dota 2 heroes?
 128,000 CPU cores, 256 Nvidia GPUs

-OpenAI's video game bots are getting much better at playing sci-fi strategy war game Dota 2, seeing off semi pro players with ease.
+OpenAI's video-game-playing bots are getting much better at mastering sci-fi strategy war game Dota 2, seeing off semi pro players with ease in team matchups.

-Last August, researchers from the lab headquartered in San Francisco managed to best Dendi, a pro player, winning two matches out of three.
-But it was only in one-on-one games – a single bot against a single human – and under very limited circumstances that are not applicable in real competitions.
+Last August, machine-learning software built by the OpenAI lab headquartered in San Francisco managed to best Dendi, a pro Dota 2 player, winning two matches out of three.
+But the victories were only in one-on-one games – a single bot against a single human – and under very limited circumstances that are not applicable in real competitions.

-Fast forward about a year, and now bots can play in the more traditional five-versus-five settings.
-It’s restricted to a mirror match between Necrophos, Sniper, Viper, Crystal Maiden, and Lich, meaning that both teams play with the same five different heroes.
+Fast forward about a year, and now OpenAI's bots can play in the more traditional five-versus-five settings, beating amateurs and semi-pro gamers.
+The battles were restricted to mirror matches between Necrophos, Sniper, Viper, Crystal Maiden, and Lich, meaning that both teams – human and code – play with the same five heroes.

 This is an impressive achievement, considering how complex Dota 2 is.
 It requires strategic planning and an intuition of when to attack or defend bases.
 Games are played with different types of characters known as heroes, and each one has their own set of unique abilities.

-The different skills, possible number of actions, and the fact that it’s an imperfect information game, makes it more difficult than games like Chess or Go.
+The different skills, possible number of actions, and the fact that it’s an imperfect information game, makes it more difficult than games such as Chess or Go.
 OpenAI’s team, nicknamed OpenAI Five, managed to beat human teams over a series of informal matches over the past few months.

 Game restrictions

-Each bot is represented as a separate 1024-unit long-short term memory network and is trained via self-play, a popular technique in reinforcement learning.
+Each OpenAI computer player is represented by a separate 1024-unit long-short-term memory network and is trained via self-play, a popular technique in reinforcement learning.
 The game is run over 30 frames per second for an average of 45 minutes.
 Researchers use the Dota 2 bot API to pass information about the game’s state to each bot.

 They receive a series of 20,000 mostly floating-point numbers that encode vital information such as the location and health of visible units, giving it access to the same knowledge that human teams can have.
 But it also allows the bots to calculate the precise range of its attacks, something that human teams can’t do.

-"OpenAI Five is given access to the same information as humans, but instantly sees data like positions, health, and item inventories that humans have to check manually,” according to a blog post.
+"OpenAI Five is given access to the same information as humans, but instantly sees data like positions, health, and item inventories that humans have to check manually,” the OpenAI boffins added in a blog post today.

 OpenAI bot bursts into the ring, humiliates top Dota 2 pro gamer in 'scary' one-on-one boutREAD MORE